 The British Columbia Physician Integration Program (BC-PIP) aims to support the successful transition of practice-eligible international medical graduates (IMGs) from the provisional registry to full licensure to practice medicine in British Columbia (BC).

 The College of Physicians and Surgeons of BC (CPSBC) requires all provisionally licensed IMGs new to practice in BC to complete the program within six months of registration.
-Please note: CPSBC may grant up to 12 months to complete BC-PIP for some 2018 cohorts as the program is in development.

 BC-PIP is supported by the Joint Collaborative Committees (JCCs), a partnership of the Ministry of Health and Doctors of BC.